ZSusskind/dynamic-cf-dns/README.md

-First, you'll need to change the "email" and "api\_key" fields to your Cloudflare email and api key.
+First, you'll need to change the `email` and `api_key` fields to your Cloudflare email and api key.

 Since your API key is present in plaintext, it's probably not a bad idea to restrict ownership and/or change ownership to root:
 ```